Operation Kalbajar: Crossing the Murov

 On 2 January, the 3rd Azerbaijani Battalion captured Bozlu, Babashlar and Takagaya after heavy fighting.
 Simultaneously, the 2nd Azerbaijani Battalion launched an attack on Yanshag but failed.
 The Armenian forces then counter-attacked and recaptured the lost villages.
 The 3rd Battalion retreated to its previous positions in Dashkasan District to avoid being besieged.
 On 4 January, the 3rd Azerbaijani Battalion crossed the Murov range again and advanced towards their previous positions.
 Due to initial failures, the high command had to change the officers leading the Azerbaijani forces.
 They appointed Feyruz Alishov as the commander of the 3rd Azerbaijani Battalion, and Intigam Maharramov as the commander of the 2nd Azerbaijani Battalion.
 A few days later, the Azerbaijani Minister of Defence, Mammadrafi Mammadov, issued a decree, dismissing the commander of the 701st Motorised Rifle Brigade, Valeh Rafiyev and replacing him with Saleh Ilyasov.
 Rafiyev said later that the Azerbaijani prosecutor general Ali Omarov and the speaker of the Azerbaijani Parliament Rasul Guliyev played a major role in this decision.

 The Azerbaijani forces launched another attack in mid-January, passing over the Murov range.
 On 16 January, the 1st and 3rd Azerbaijani battalions captured Mount Susuzlug.
 From here, the Azerbaijani troops had fire control over Meydanchay and Yansha.
 The next day, the 2nd Azerbaijani Battalion captured Shishgaya Hill, located east of the Meydanchay.
 On 19 January, the 5th Azerbaijani Battalion captured Gyzylgaya Hill.
 The following day, the 5th Azerbaijani Battalion captured the Baghyrsag, the 1st Battalion captured Yanshag, and the 3rd Battalion captured Susuzlug.
 Thus, the Armenian troops retreated to the depths of Kalbajar in late-January.
 On 21 January, the 2nd Azerbaijani Battalion, which entered Gamyshly, captured the Chichakli plateau, thus taking control of the Kalbajar–Martakert–Lachin road.
 The 5th Azerbaijani Battalion also attacked Baghyrly.
 The next day, the Azerbaijani forces seized control of Yanshagbina and Gasymbinasi.
-The Azerbaijani forces captured the strategic Omar Pass and the road passing thorough it, further strengthening their positions.
+The Azerbaijani forces captured the strategic Omar Pass and the road passing through it, further strengthening their positions.